evillan0315/project-board-server/docs/terminal/TerminalGateway.md

 - **`handleConnection(client: Socket)`:** Called when a new client connects.
   - Authenticates the client using the JWT token from `handshake.auth`.
-  - Initializes a local PTY session for the client via `TerminalService.initializePtySession`.
+  - Initializes a local PTY session for the client via `TerminalService.initializePtySession`, which **also creates a persistent `TerminalSession` record in the database and returns its ID**.
+  - Stores the database session ID (`dbSessionId`) and `userId` on the client socket for subsequent command history logging.
   - Emits initial welcome messages, system info (`osinfo`), and the current working directory.
   - Sets up a listener for `disconnect` events.
 - **`handleDisconnect(client: Socket)`:** Called when a client disconnects.
-  - Disposes of the client's local PTY session (`TerminalService.dispose`).
+  - Disposes of the client's local PTY session (`TerminalService.dispose`), which **updates the database `TerminalSession` status to 'ENDED'**.
   - Disposes of any active SSH session (`disposeSsh`).
   - Cleans up `cwdMap` entries.